 Location and Capacity:

-This year’s Justice & Society Seminar will take place at the Aspen Institute’s Aspen Meadows Resort in Aspen, CO.
+- Location: the Aspen Institute’s Aspen Meadows Resort in Aspen, CO.

 - Seminar Capacity: limited to 18 participants, so early application submission is strongly encouraged.

 - 2024 Fee: $13,950 ($12,950 for those who fully register by December 31, 2023.)